 - DIRD recently reviewed the Motor Vehicle Standards Act 1989 (Cth), culminating in a number of regulatory reforms, announced by the Government on 10 February 2016.
 DIRD is also reviewing possible new measures to address vehicle emissions (CO2 and noxious emissions) for the Ministerial Forum on Vehicle Emissions.
 The Ministerial Forum released a Vehicle Emissions Discussion Paper for public comment in February 2016 to explore a range of possible options to address vehicle emissions.
 In December 2016, the Ministerial Forum released draft regulation impact statements on improving noxious emissions standards and introducing fuel efficiency standards for light vehicles, which sought views on design elements and timing for their adoption.'
 A fuel quality discussion paper was also released in December 2016.
-The Ministerial Forum is expected to report to Government later in 2017 on a draft implementation plan for these new measures. - The WA Department of Commerce's Consumer Protection Division undertook a review of the Motor Vehicle Dealers Act 1973 and Motor Vehicle Repairers Act 2003 and released a consultation Discussion Paper in August 2013.
+The Ministerial Forum is expected to report to Government on a draft implementation plan for these new measures. - The WA Department of Commerce's Consumer Protection Division undertook a review of the Motor Vehicle Dealers Act 1973 and Motor Vehicle Repairers Act 2003 and released a consultation Discussion Paper in August 2013.
 The second stage of the review resulted in the release of a subsequent Consultation Paper in November 2015, which discussed the earlier paper and sought feedback from stakeholders on options for reform.
 A Decision Regulatory Impact Statement will be prepared in the third stage of the review addressing the outcome of consultation and making recommendations for reform. - In 2014-15, the Australian Government undertook a comprehensive review of Australia's competition policy (the 'Harper Review').
 The Harper Review's Terms of Reference required an assessment of Australia's competition policies, laws and institutions to determine whether they remain fit for purpose, especially in light of the opportunities and challenges facing Australia into the foreseeable future.
-The Harper Review's Final Report was released on 31 March 2015 and contained 56 recommendations for reform, including specific recommendations in relation to restrictive trade practices such as third-line forcing.
+The Harper Review's Final Report was released on 31 March 2015 and contained 56 recommendations for reform.

-&lt;sup>526 Competition Policy Review, Final Report, 31 March 2015.
+640 Competition Policy Review, Final Report, 31 March 2015.